mohammadkamrani/security_library/README.md

-# Web Application and API Security Libraries
+# Secure Coding: Security Libraries for Web Development

 This repository contains a curated list of security libraries for various programming languages commonly used in web application and API development.